 The Soledad Brothers struck up a friendship with Jack White, whose group The White Stripes were just starting to earn some local buzz, and White produced the band’s self-titled debut album (with Meg White helping out on percussion).
 Olive played keyboards, guitar, sax, and flute with The Soledad Brothers, but after recording the band’s second album, Steal Your Soul and Dare Your Spirit to Move, he parted ways with the band and left the Midwest looking for a new musical direction.

-In March 2016, Olive finished up his third solo album, Living On Top, which he wrote, produced and mixed in The Diamonds, his studio in the Northside of Cincinnati.
-The album ties together just about everything that’s crossed Olive’s transom since his days with The Greenhornes and The Soledad Brothers up to and including the songwriting and playing skills that earned him a place in Dr. John’s musical legacy and a Grammy.
+In November 2016, Olive finished up his third solo album, Living On Top, which he wrote, produced and mixed in The Diamonds, his studio in the Northside of Cincinnati.
+The album ties together just about everything that’s crossed Olive’s transom since his days with The Greenhornes and The Soledad Brothers – up to and including the songwriting and playing skills that earned him a Grammy and a place in Dr. John’s musical legacy.
 Living On Top showcases Brian’s innate musical ability and cross-pollination prowess tying together rock, funk, R&B, soul, pop, African rhythms with his laid back style to create an album that achieves what so few do any more – 10 songs of back-to-back listening pleasure.